-As the economy begins to reopen, one question we keep hearing from small business owners is, “Where are all the workers?”
+As the economy continues to recover, after the tragedy of the pandemic, one question we keep hearing from small business owners is, “Where are all the workers?”

 The numbers aren’t adding up.
-9.7 million Americans are out of a job, but businesses are struggling to hire.
-According to the National Federation of Independent Business, 42% of small businesses surveyed in March said they had openings they couldn’t fill.
+Approximately 10 million jobs are available but only 5.7 million Americans are out of a job, and businesses are struggling to hire.

 - Retool your job ad for a wider talent pool